shivannis/xandr-docs-public/xandr-docs/articles/digital-platform-api/create-an-outlook-campaign-via-the-api.md

 Before careating an Outlook profile and campaign, you should add your Outlook creatives to Xandr.
 For instructions, see [Add a Microsoft Outlook Creative via the API](add-a-microsoft-outlook-creative-via-the-api.md).

-## Step 1: Create a profile that targets Outlook.com Inventory
+## Step 1: Create a profile that targets Outlook.com inventory

 To ensure that your campaign will reach Microsoft Outlook.com inventory, you should: